 Rarely, other types of cancer can affect the penis.
 These include types of skin cancer such as basal cell carcinomas and malignant melanomas.

-Most men diagnosed with penile cancer are over the age of 50.
-But it can also affect younger men.
+Most penile cancer is diagnosed over the age of 50.
+But it can also affect those who are younger.

 The penis is the male sex organ.
 It is made of different types of tissue, such as skin, muscle and nerves.
 During sexual arousal, blood flow to the penis increases to make it hard and erect.
 The penis also contains a tube called the urethra.
 The urethra carries semen (sperm) from the testicles and pee (urine) from the bladder out of the body.